 Dr. Rimkus recently completed her PhD in music composition at the University of Aberdeen with Phillip Cooke and Paul Mealor, after completing her MM in composition with distinction at the University of Aberdeen in 2015.
 She earned her BM in composition magna cum laude in 2013 at the University of Southern California, where she developed her love of working with text and the voice while studying with Morten Lauridsen and Stephen Hartke.
 She has been internationally recognized through awards such as the ASCAP Foundation Leonard Bernstein award, the Sacra/Profana composition award, and many others.

 As a teaching assistant and active musician in Scotland, she developed her passion for education of young composers and supporting the work of her students and peers.
-She has taught composition privately to high school students in Aberdeen through the Sound Festival and taught extensively on music courses at the University.
-She served as sole instructor and course coordinator for second-year composition on multiple occasions and developed and taught a new course on the life and works of George Crumb.
+She taught composition privately to high school students in Aberdeen through the Sound Festival and taught extensively on music courses at the University.
+She served as sole instructor and course coordinator for second-year composition on multiple occasions and developed and taught a new course on the life and works of American composer George Crumb.
 As artistic director of Spectrum New Music Ensemble, she conducted and coached performances of contemporary chamber works, including thirteen world premieres of compositions by Aberdeen students of various degree levels.